kevinMEH/parkourmasterv2/README.md

 # Parkour Master v2

-By: Kevin from Brooklyn Technical High School

 Parkour Master is a 2D platformer parkour game where you control Agent Purple and help him get to his objective.

 Read what happened to v1 [here.](https://github.com/kevinMEH/parkourmaster)

 All textures are made by me.
 Feel free to reuse in your own projects.

-Won 2nd best project in the class for MP4. 🎉

 ## [Play The Game Here](https://kevinmeh.github.io/parkourmasterv2)